 From my research, I have found that there is certainly not a wealth of useful, free Amazon seller tools on the market.
 Having said that, there are a few useful free tools in other categories that deserve a mention.

 If you are looking for free Amazon reporting tools, then MySales is a good choice, as it allows you to access some really in-depth stats, such as click-through rates for each of your product listings.
-Equally, if you want some useful data about customers, give Zenstores Insights a go.

 You can find all four tools featured in this article in Web Retailer’s comprehensive software directory for online marketplace sellers.
 You can also see each of them in action, in our video walkthrough above.